December-ways 1864 | Dawn to Noon | Cupola

 I showed her Secrets – Morning’s Nest -, c.
 1862 (Fr346A)

 According to the Snell meteorological record, in June 1864 the temperatures averaged in the mid-to-high 60s, but rose briefly into the 90s.
 And while the first half of the month was dominated by fair days with occasional showers on June 1, 2, 5, 6, 9, and 12, the second half of the month was hotter, with many days marked as dry, dusty, smoky.
 The end of the month was afflicted by severe drought.
 While the largest number of days—June 3, 4, 7, 8, 13, 14, 15, 16, 17, 18, 19, 21, 22, 24, 25, 26, 28, 29, 30—were quiet, with no perceptible weather sounds, a cold wind on June 10 was followed by frost the next day, and wind, this time a drought wind, came again on June 27.
-Stratus clouds were most often in the sky.
+Stratus clouds were most often in the skies above.

 :00

-At the opening of June, the listener has taken their place in a bird-blind deep in the wood just before Robins and Thrushes sing open the pre-dawn hours.
-At first light, others come to join them: Warblers, Sparrows, Finches, Bluebirds, Chickadees, Orioles, Flycatchers, Tanagers, Swallows, Grosbeaks, Phoebes, Cuckoos, Catbirds, Swifts, Buntings, Veeries, Bobolinks…
+In the semi-dark, they can already hear Robins and Thrushes.
+At first light, others join them: Warblers, Sparrows, Finches, Bluebirds, Chickadees, Orioles, Flycatchers, Tanagers, Swallows, Grosbeaks, Phoebes, Cuckoos, Catbirds, Swifts, Buntings, Veeries, Bobolinks…

 :20